Bill Discounting vs Bill Negotiation: What Exporters Must Know

 On maturity, the exporter is required to collect payment from customers.
 Following this, it extends the due balance plus the applicable finance cost to the invoice discounting platform.

 The exporter does not lose his/her control over the company’s sales ledger through this process.
-Plus, he/she can keep this entire agreement confidential since the customer is kept out of this set-up until the end.
+Plus, he/she can keep this entire agreement confidential since the customer is kept out of this setup until the end.

-What Is Bill Negotiation?
+What Is Export Bill Negotiation?

 Typically, bill negotiation denotes that, after shipment, export documents are negotiated at a banking counter to draw out a facility.
 You must note that bills are negotiated for loads that are carried out under documentary credit.